Pete Wheeler was the Commissioner of the Georgia Department of Veterans Service from 1954 to 2015.

 From 1954 to 2015, he served as Georgia Chairman, National Veterans Day Committee.

 He was appointed as Chairman of the National WW II Memorial Advisory Board by the President of the United States, and actively served in that capacity until the dedication of the memorial in May 2004.

 A few of the highlights of his career include:

-• Honored with “Play it Again Pete,” which is an annual golf tournament sponsored by the Military Order of the Purple Heart National Service Foundation to raise money for the Atlanta VA Medical Center’s Homeless Veterans Program.
+- Honored with “Play it Again Pete,” an annual golf tournament sponsored by the Military Order of the Purple Heart National Service Foundation to raise money for the Atlanta VA Medical Center’s Homeless Veterans Program.

 Pete Wheeler passed away on April 21, 2015.